Technology | Updated: May 14, 2026

 R1T (second-generation), R1S (second-generation).

-Rivian confirmed Apple Car Key support for second-generation R1T and R1S models following the WWDC 2025 announcement.
-First-generation Rivian vehicles continue using the proprietary phone-as-a-key system through the Rivian app without Apple Wallet integration.
+Rivian shipped Apple Car Key support to second-generation R1T and R1S owners in late December 2025, the first of the WWDC 2025 announced brands to make good.
+The release includes both NFC tap-to-unlock and UWB passive entry.
+First-generation Rivian vehicles continue using the proprietary phone-as-a-key system through the Rivian app, with no Apple Wallet integration.
+Rivian made no formal announcement.
+Owners noticed the new option in the Wallet app and confirmed it on Reddit.

 Volvo (2024+)